|

 Worlds first Penta Prism SLR:

-I have worked hard to find the facts about which of these two was the worlds first PP SLR, the Rectaflex to the left, or the Contax S to the right.
 In the beginning of my search I listened to what "everybody" said.
 Because "everybody", including Wikipedia and Camerapedia and so and so, have been stating that Contax S was first, just ahead of Rectaflex.
 Then I started to dig deeper, and I found another answer.

 When digging deeper into Italian sources, and holding it against the many German ones, especially the Dresden historians, I am reaching a conclusion:

 The constructors of Contax of Dresden, Germany, had been working on the idea of a penta prism slr camera since late 30s.
 In Italy, Telemaco Corsi started working on his project in 1946, showing a prototype in '47, and his final prototype at the Milano Fiera in April/May of 1948.
 The Contax S was first shown at a fair in Sweden late summer of 1948.
 The Rectaflex started production during fall of '48 and had started selling and exporting their first cameras by October.
 Contax S was finally and officially presented at Leipzig Spring Fair in 1949, and it was series produced from September and for sale towards the end of the same year.
+(It is with great pleasure, however, I find that major Wikipedia articles on the subject as from 2017 have accepted the Rectaflex as worlds number one.)
+So, what is so often repeated simply is not true.
+A timeline is following:

 Timeline Rectaflex vs. Contax S: